t3bld/terrablox/README.md

 6. Run `pnpm dev` to start the development servers

 - Dashboard: http://localhost:3001

-## 🔑 License

-This project is licensed under the **[AGPL-3.0](https://opensource.org/licenses/AGPL-3.0)** for non-commercial use.
-By using this software, you agree to the terms of the license.

-### Commercial Use

-For commercial use or deployments requiring a setup fee, please contact us for a commercial license at [support@terrablox.de](mailto:support@terrablox.de).

-## 🤝 Community & Support

-TerraBlox is an open-source project, and we welcome contributions from the community.

 If you'd like to contribute, please fork the repository and make any changes you'd like.
 Pull requests are warmly welcome.